 Occupational Safety and Health Administration (OSHA), Labor.

-In accordance with 5 CFR 1320.8(d), the Occupational Safety and Health Administration (OSHA) requests comments concerning its proposed extension of the collection of information requirements specified in the OSHA Strategic Partnership Program for Worker Safety and Health (OSPP).
+OSHA solicits public comment concerning its proposal to extend the Office of Management Budget's (OMB) approval of the information collection requirements specified in the OSHA Strategic Partnership Program for Worker Safety and Health (OSPP).

 FOR FURTHER INFORMATION CONTACT:

-Cathy Oliver, Directorate of Cooperative and State Programs, Occupational Safety and Health Administration, U.S. Department of Labor, Room N-3700, 200 Constitution Avenue, NW., Washington, DC 20210, (202) 693-2208.End Further Info End Preamble Start Supplemental Information
+Cathy Oliver, Office of Partnerships and Recognition, Directorate of Cooperative and State Programs, Occupational Safety and Health Administration, U.S. Department of Labor, Room N-3700, 200 Constitution Avenue, NW., Washington, DC 20210, (202) 693-2208.End Further Info End Preamble Start Supplemental Information

 II.
 Special Issues for Comment